ubclaunchpad/LP-website/handbook/project-management/sprints.md

 ### Managing Tasks

-Each task should be tracked as a **GitHub issue** (this is why we sometimes call tasks "issues") - the [official documentation](https://github.com/features/project-management/) gives a great overview of the feature.
+Each task should be tracked as a **GitHub issue** (this is why we sometimes call tasks "issues").
+Learn more about issues in [our GitHub guide](/handbook/tools/github.md#issues), or in [GitHub's official project management documentation](https://github.com/features/project-management/).

 Each issue should clearly state the purpose and definition of completion of the task, as well as any other relevant information - **your goal is to leave enough information so that someone can hope into an issue and know exactly what is going on and what to do**.